Banged up 49ers win again at MetLife, beat winless Giants

-EAST RUTHERFORD, N.J. — The San Francisco 49ers didn't need quarterback Jimmy Garopollo and a slew of missing starters on the dreaded MetLife Stadium turf.
+EAST RUTHERFORD, N.J.
+(AP) -- The way the San Francisco 49ers played, missing quarterback Jimmy Garoppolo and a slew of starters wasn't an issue against the woeful and winless New York Giants.

-Nick Mullens threw for 343 yards and a touchdown to lead the 49ers to their second win at MetLife in as many weeks with a 36-9 victory over the error-prone and winless Giants on Sunday.
+San Francisco played a near flawless game as Mullens hit 25 for 36 passes, including a 19-yard TD pass to running back J eff Wilson.
+It outgained New York 420-231, held the ball for 39:44 and forced three turnovers without giving the ball up.
+The Giants did not run a play in the red zone.

+''Nick was great, very poised,'' Shanahan said. ''We went on a lot of long drives today.
+They're better than not scoring, but long drives can get a little bit exhausting.
+Especially for me.
+I don't want to have to call that many plays.''

-Jerick McKinnon, Brandon Aiyuk and Jeff Wilson scored on runs on a near flawless day for the Niners (2-1), who stayed in West Virginia to prep for the game.
+Wilson, Jerick McKinnon and Brandon Aiyuk also scored on runs for the Niners (2-1), who stayed in West Virginia to prep for the game.
 Robbie Gould added three field goals for San Francisco, which last week beat the Jets 31-13 here and denied Giants coach Joe Judge a chance for his first win this week.

-The Niners' play on Sunday made it a non-issue as Mullens hit 25 for 36 passes and finished with a rating of 108.9.
-San Francisco outgained New York 420-231, held the ball for 39:44 and forced three turnovers without giving the ball up.

-Mullens led San Francisco to scores on seven of its first eight possessions.
-It would have been all eight if not for a snap-hold problem that caused Gould to miss a 55-yarder.
+San Francisco scored on seven of its first eight possessions.
+It would have been all eight but a snap-hold problem led to Gould missing a 55-yarder.
 He connected from 52, 32 and 26 yards.
-The Niners' ninth possession coincided with the end of the game.
+The Niners' ninth possession ended the game

-New York, which came into the game as the NFL's lowest-scoring offence , got three field goals from Graham Gano, the second of which tied the game at 6-all midway through the second quarter.
+New York, which came into the game as the NFL's lowest-scoring offense, got three field goals from Graham Gano, the second of which tied the game at 6-all midway through the second quarter.
+Quarterback Daniel Jones turned the ball over twice.

+''We are not looking for excuses or pointing fingers,'' Judge said after his team's worst effort of the season. ''We are not looking for shortcuts.
+We are looking to build this thing and build it the right way.
+We're going to come back Wednesday and work our butts off to get this thing right.''

+New York was tied 6-6 midway through the second quarter when the Niners drove 75 yards in 12 plays to take the lead, added by an illegal contract penalty against rookie Darnay Holmes on third-and-22.

-A 10-yard touchdown run by McKinnon with 1:13 left in the half and a 26-yard field goal by Gould pushed the lead to 16-6 at the half.
-The field goal was set up by a interception by linebacker Fred Warner at the New York 32.
+McKinnon scored on a 10-yard run with 1:13 left in the half and a 26-yard field goal by Gould pushed the lead to 16-6 at the half.
+The field goal was set up when linebacker Fred Warner stepped in front of Jones' pass at the New York 32.

 Jones finished 17 of 32 for 179 yards, but the second half was all San Francisco.